 My second act followed, with my marriage to Denis and the birth of our twins, Katerina and Andrew.
 We settled in New Jersey, just outside of Manhattan.
 Denis began his career as a lawyer and subsequently became a partner in a Wall Street hedge fund while I stayed at home raising the kids.
 After several years, I found the entertainment bug beckoning me.
 So, in order to pursue my passion while being a hands-on-mom, I founded The Performing Arts Studio Theatre School and Camp in our town of Scotch Plains.
 After all those years, I guess my parents actually prevailed… I became a teacher.
 Over the next nine years, I imparted my love of theatre to thousands of children in our area.

 Living in New Jersey with young twins, we opted for a vacation that did not entail much planning or traveling.
 I knew all about the Berkshires from many of my former Boston Conservatory classmates who had internships at Tanglewood and Jacob’s Pillow.
 My Canadian husband had never heard of the Berkshires.
 So, one summer, when our kids were very little, we journeyed up north, got lawn tickets to Movie Night at Tanglewood.
 The kids fell asleep listening to, of all things, the score to Psyho and Jaws; my husband and I had our first adult conversation in three years; and the rest is history.
 We made our excursion to the Berkshires every summer after and twenty years later decided to make Lenox our home.
-We purchased Seven Hills Inn seven years ago and have loved every moment running our inn.
+We purchased Seven Hills Inn eight years ago and have loved every moment running our inn.